Sackville BaggaBond Saddlebag

 With this bagabond, and at the request of Will, we’ve filled that gap with bag interior, so you can carry more stuff.
 This is now Will’s dream bag for bike camping.
 This and a basket up front, and you’re all set, daddy-o!

-It doesn’t come with a Kangaroo pocket, but we'll sell them separately soon, and we reduced the price accordingly.
-Get one that doesn’t match the color!
+It doesn’t come with a Kangaroo pocket, but we sell it separately, and we reduced the price accordingly.
+Get one that doesn’t match!
 Fun psychedelia!

 QUICK SUMMARY: The SACKVILLE BAGGABOND is our most all-around useful biggish saddlebag.
 Bigger than the SaddleSack Medium and around the same capacity as a SaddleSack Large.
 And for smaller loads (not food shopping), the BagBoy is good.
 But for general use, this is the one.